Reason to Retrieve: Enhancing Query Understanding through Decomposition and Interpretation: Introduction

-\heading{Proposed \acl{QU} method} To bridge this gap, we introduce \textbf{ReDI}, a \textbf{Reasoning-enhanced} query understanding method through \textbf{Decomposition} and \textbf{Interpretation} framework that jointly uses query decomposition and sub-intent interpretation to address the challenges of complex information needs. \textbf{ReDI} employs a three-stage \ac{LLM}-based pipeline. \begin{enumerate*}[label=(\roman*)] \item \textbf{ReDI} generates a set of sub-queries to ensure coverage of the user's diverse intents. \item It augments each sub-query with an in-depth semantic interpretation to enhance intent-document alignment. \item A special fusion strategy is employed to aggregate the results and get the final rankings. \end{enumerate*} Moreover, we design different query prompts tailored to sparse and dense retrieval, maximizing the effectiveness of \textbf{ReDI} across different retrieval.
-By explicitly decomposing and interpreting each sub-intent, \textbf{ReDI} enables comprehensive and accurate coverage of the user's complex query, leading to improved retrieval results.
+\heading{Proposed \acl{QU} method} To address our key question, we propose \textbf{ReDI}, a \textbf{reasoning-enhanced} query understanding model that combines both \textbf{decomposition} and \textbf{interpretation}.
+We design a three-stage \ac{LLM}-based pipeline: \begin{enumerate*}[label=(\roman*)] \item Decompose a complex query into sub-queries to cover diverse user intents. \item Augment each sub-query with semantic interpretation to improve alignment between intent and document content. \item Fuse the retrieval results with a dedicated aggregation strategy to produce the final ranking. \end{enumerate*} Moreover, we introduce tailored query prompts for both sparse and dense retrieval, enhancing ReDI’s adaptability across different settings.
+By explicitly decomposing complex queries and interpreting each sub-intent, ReDI achieves broader coverage and more precise retrieval, delivering strong performance even with simple models such as BM25 and SBERT.

-\heading{A new dataset for \acl{QU}} To support development, we have curated a large-scale, comprehensive dataset of complex queries, meticulously filtered from both general and AI-driven search logs of a major commercial search engine.
-Utilizing DeepSeek-R1, we generate high-quality intent annotations, which serve as supervision to distill a compact student model tailored for real-world production environments.
-This approach enables efficient, scalable, and privacy-preserving query understanding, all without compromising performance.
+\heading{A new dataset for \acl{QU}} To support research in this area, we curated a large-scale dataset of complex queries filtered from commercial search logs.
+Using DeepSeek-R1, we generated high-quality intent annotations to distill a compact student model for production environments, ensuring efficiency and privacy.

-Experiments on public retrieval benchmarks, including BRIGHT\cite{su2025bright} and BEIR\cite{Thakur2021BEIRAH}, demonstrate that \textbf{ReDI} consistently outperforms strong \ac{QU} baselines in both sparse and dense retrieval settings.
-Moreover, our distilled student model matches or even surpasses the performance of its teacher \ac{LLM} in generating high-quality, intent-aware queries, further validating the practicality and scalability of our framework.
+Experiments on BEIR \cite{Thakur2021BEIRAH} and BRIGHT \cite{su2025bright} show that ReDI consistently outperforms strong QU baselines in sparse and dense retrieval.
+Furthermore, our distilled model matches or exceeds its teacher's performance in generating intent-aware queries, validating its scalability and practical utility.